Submitty/Submitty/README_utm_arm.txt

    * "Done" on configure proxy
    * "Done" on alternate mirror
    * "Done" on default for storage configuration / storage layout
-   * "Done" on default for storage configuration / file system
+   * "on default for storage configuration / file system

+      - set the "device" "mounted at /" to be at least 35 GB it probably defaulted to 20BG

    * "Continue" on confirm destructive action
    * Fill in the profile setup (set a <USERNAME> & <PASSWORD>)
    * Select "Install OpenSSH server" and then "Done"